AdesharaBrijesh/HealthAlly/README.md

 # Healthcare Chatbot Project

-This is a healthcare chatbot application developed using Python, Streamlit, and MongoDB.
-The chatbot helps diagnose symptoms, suggest treatments, provide precautions, and help with medicine availability in first aid rooms at different departments.
-Users can also book appointments with doctors based on the symptoms they describe.
+This healthcare chatbot application is designed to support university students by providing immediate assistance for both physical and mental health concerns.
+Developed using Python, Streamlit, and MongoDB, the chatbot serves as a virtual healthcare assistant, offering personalized advice on symptoms, treatments, first aid room availability, and doctor appointments—all tailored for the university environment.

+Whether it's a common cold, stress from exams, or any health-related issue, students can rely on this tool for quick guidance and support.
+The chatbot also helps students navigate through healthcare resources available on campus, from medicines in first aid rooms to booking consultations with campus doctors.

 ## Features

-- **Symptom Diagnosis**: The chatbot diagnoses the user's symptoms based on a pre-trained model and suggests treatments and medicines.
+- **Symptom Diagnosis**: The chatbot uses a pre-trained machine learning model to accurately diagnose symptoms reported by the student, suggesting the most probable conditions, treatments, and medications.

-- **First Aid Room Information**: The chatbot checks medicine availability in the selected department's first aid room.
+- **First Aid Room Information**: The chatbot checks the availability of medicines in the campus first aid rooms by referencing the specific department where the student is located.
+It ensures students have access to immediate care options if needed.

-- **Appointment Booking**: Users can book appointments with doctors for further consultation.
+- **Mental Health Support**: Understanding that university life can be stressful, the chatbot can also assist students in managing mental health concerns by offering stress-relief suggestions, tips for maintaining mental well-being, and connecting students to counseling services if necessary.

+- **Appointment Booking**: Students can book appointments with university healthcare providers (doctors, counselors, etc.), directly through the chatbot interface.
+The chatbot ensures that students are guided to book timely consultations based on their symptoms or concerns.

+- **Academic and Study-Related Health**: The chatbot provides advice on maintaining physical and mental health during exam seasons, managing study-related stress, taking breaks, and how to improve overall academic performance through good health practices.

+- **Real-Time Assistance**: The chatbot is available 24/7 to address any urgent health or wellness issues, making it a reliable companion for students any time they need it.

-- **Live Demo**: A live demo of the application can be accessed via [HealthAlly Demo](https://your-streamlit-link.com).
+- **Live Demo**: A live demo of the application can be accessed via [HealthAlly Demo](https://your-streamlit-link.com), providing a seamless experience for potential users to test the functionality and features.

+### Target Audience

+This chatbot is primarily focused on university students and addresses the following needs:

+- **Physical Health Concerns**: It offers support in diagnosing common illnesses like fever, cough, cold, headaches, and more, based on symptoms described by the student.
+- **Mental Health and Stress Management**: It provides resources to manage stress, anxiety, and mental health challenges commonly faced by students.
+- **Campus Healthcare Resources**: The chatbot assists students in accessing medicines and healthcare resources within their university campus, especially first aid and health consultations.
+- **Convenience**: Students can manage their health directly through a user-friendly interface, without the need to wait for in-person consultations.

+This project aims to bridge the gap between students and healthcare by providing instant support and information, reducing the time it takes to get the care they need.

 ## Prerequisites